caseyg/awesome/TOPICS.md

 *   [cr7258/elasticsearch-mcp-server](https://github.com/cr7258/elasticsearch-mcp-server) - A Model Context Protocol (MCP) server implementation that provides Elasticsearch and OpenSearch interaction.

-*   [perplexityai/modelcontextprotocol](https://github.com/perplexityai/modelcontextprotocol) - A Model Context Protocol Server connector for Perplexity API, to enable web search without leaving the MCP ecosystem.
+*   [perplexityai/modelcontextprotocol](https://github.com/perplexityai/modelcontextprotocol) - The official MCP server implementation for the Perplexity API Platform

 *   [continuedev/amplified.dev](https://github.com/continuedev/amplified.dev) - 🔊 We believe in a future where developers are amplified, not automated